Co-culture Competition Assays

 Mix together 200-fold dilutions of the two strains to be competed in the medium to be tested (giving a 100-fold overall dilution in cell number).
 Immediately make a dilution that will yield 100-500 cells, and plate on TA.
 These counts give the initial frequencies of the two strains in the competition.
 Return mixed strains to incubator and incubate at 37°C, 120 RPM for 24 hours.

 Transfer 50 µl of each of the strains to be competed to a new 50 ml flask containing 10 ml DM25.
+Vortex to thoroughly mix.
 Immediately transfer 100 µl to a dilution tube with 10 ml of saline (10,000× dilution).
 Plate 80 µl of this dilution on a TA plate.
 Grow cultures for 24 hrs at 37°C shaking at 120 rpm.
 Grow plates for 16-24 hrs at 37°C before counting.

 Day 1: Finish Competition